Transcranial Magnetic Stimulation

-TMS helps activate the natural function of the brain’s neurotransmitters using non-invasive magnetic field similar to that of an MRI (magnetic resonance imaging).
+TMS helps activate the natural function of the brain’s neurotransmitters using a non-invasive magnetic field similar to that of an MRI (magnetic resonance imaging).
 Hennepin Healthcare uses the NeuroStar TMS therapy system.

 What is a treatment visit like?

 Each treatment is typically between 19 and 37 minutes and therapy is 5 days a week for 4 to 6 weeks.
-You are awake and alert during treatment and can resume normal activities immediately afterwards.
+You are awake and alert during treatment and can resume normal activities immediately afterward.
 We can provide things to read or watch during your treatment time.

 How can I receive TMS treatment?

 To begin TMS treatment contact your mental health provider and ask for a referral to Hennepin Healthcare TMS at the Adult Psychiatry Clinic.

 No, TMS is not the same as ECT and does not have the same mechanism of action.

 Many people’s depression symptoms significantly improved or went away after 6 to 8 weeks of therapy.